ihfc-iugg/hfqa_tool/README.md

 os
 warnings

-# 'glob', 'os', 'warnings', 'datetime', and 'math' are part of the standard library
+# 'glob', 'os', 'warnings', 'datetime', 're' and 'math' are part of the standard library
 ```

 # Installation Guide: